 Performance data quoted represents past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.

-Total annual Pax Ellevate Global Women's Index Fund expenses, gross of any fee waivers or reimbursements for Individual Investor Class and Institutional Class are 0.99% and 0.74% respectively as of 5/21/2014 prospectus.
+Total annual Pax Ellevate Global Women's Index Fund operating expenses, gross of any fee waivers or reimbursements, for Individual Investor Class and Institutional Class shares are 0.99% and 0.74%, respectively, as of 5/1/2015 prospectus.

 |Net Asset Values